aadityachapagain/aadityachapagain.github.io/content/articles/distributed_training_slurm.md

 # Summary

-In this blog post we learned how to setup slurm cluster in GCP which is super easy, setup own deeplearning environment from installing python, pytorch to compiling apex from source and finally run training using sbatch script and keeping track of job state every.
+In this blog post we learned how to setup slurm cluster in GCP  ( which is super easy ), setup own deeplearning environment from installing python, pytorch to compiling apex from source and finally run training using sbatch script and keeping track of job state using `sinfo`, `squeue` and `scontrol`.

 # REFERENCES